-If you have purchased any fitness equipment or training tools during the current tax year – or last year, if you haven’t yet filed your 2016 income taxes – they may give you a nice tax break.
+If you purchased any fitness equipment or training tools during the current tax year, you may get a nice tax break.
 For example, if you purchase fitness equipment that will be used by your clients, you can take the cost of that equipment as a tax deduction.
 It doesn’t matter if it’s equipment purchased to use in a gym, in your home or in a client’s home.
-As long as it will be used for business purposes, you can take the purchase price as a business expense.
+As long as it will be used for business purposes, you can deduct the purchase price as a business expense.

-You may be able to write off the full cost of the equipment and tools up to $500,000 in the year of purchase.
+You may be able to write off the full cost of the equipment and tools up to $510,000 in 2017, and that deduction amount is increased to $1,000,000 in 2018 under the new tax reform law.
 You can also write off the cost of any repairs to that equipment and the cost of insurance to cover it.

 Training and Educational Materials

 This actually works in two directions.
 Not only can you deduct training and educational materials for your clients as an expense, but you can do the same with similar expenses for yourself.
 For example, let’s say that you have to take training courses in connection with your work as a personal trainer.
-The cost of those courses will be tax-deductible.
-But if you also have training videos or apps that you provide for your clients, you can expense those as well.
+The cost of those courses could be tax-deductible.
+But if you also have training videos or apps that you provide for your clients, you may be able to expense those as well.